csstools/postcss-plugins/plugins/postcss-env-function/README.md

 }
 ```

 Multiple sources can be passed into this option, and they will be parsed in the order they are received.
-JavaScript files, JSON files, functions, and objects will need to namespace Custom Properties using the `environmentVariables` or `variables-variables` key.
+JavaScript files, JSON files, functions, and objects will need to namespace Custom Properties using the `environmentVariables` or `environment-variables` key.

 ```js
 postcssEnvFunction({